10C model of Supplier/Vendor evaluation

 - With this software, you can maintain all the historical data and help bid managers source suppliers/vendors consistently.

 Here are the top considerations per Carter’s 10C model, which you need to remember while sourcing a supplier.
-As a procurement leader, you can remove some of the burdens off your shoulder by using this bid management software.
+As a procurement leader, you can remove some of the burdens off your shoulder by using Beyond Intranet’s bid management software.